mecid/mecid.github.io/_posts/2020-07-29-using-mapkit-with-swiftui.md

 ```

 SwiftUI provides us *MapAnnotation* struct that we can use to build our annotation view.
 It accepts the center coordinate of the annotation, its anchor point, and the @*ViewBuilder* closure to create a custom view.

-*It looks like MapAnnotation struct doesn't work in Xcode 12 beta 3*

 SwiftUI also provides us two standard views that we can use to display our points of interest.
 These are *MapMarker* and *MapPin*.